joshuahouston/joshuahouston.github.io/_posts/2014-12-26-the-emoji-test.markdown

 categories: code
 ---
 #Emoji
-:laughing: :rage: :cry: :joy: :rocket:
+:laughing: :rage: :cry: :joy: :rocket: :heart:

 ##This has been an Emoji Test
 ##:laughing: